Pillow Snob Reviews

 Where it excels, it genuinely excels.
 The spinal alignment support is exceptional.
 Night after night, the Primo Air maintained its shape without any compression, sagging, or shifting.
 For back and side sleepers dealing with neck discomfort, the structured support this pillow delivers is difficult to match.

-That said, we don’t pad scores here, and we won’t start now.
-The firmness that makes this pillow so effective for orthopedic support is the same firmness that creates its biggest limitation: pressure relief is not its strong suit.
-Sleepers who prefer a softer, more cradling feel will find the Primo Air uncomfortable — possibly even more so as the night goes on.
+That said, I don’t pad scores here, and we won’t start now.
+In my opinion the firmness that makes this pillow so effective for orthopedic support is the same firmness that creates its biggest limitation: pressure relief is not its strong suit.
+Sleepers who prefer a softer, more cradling feel will find the Primo Air uncomfortable, possibly even more so as the night goes on.
 It holds its position well, but it doesn’t mold to you.
 You adapt to it, not the other way around.

 For the right sleeper, that’s a feature.
 For the wrong sleeper, it’s a deal-breaker.